 7. Recycle Some Items

 You will find that there are several items you used for Christmas or some other celebration.
 These include decorations and balloons.
 Some of them can be reused for the birthday party to trim down the costs.
-Even event management Los Angeles will ask you what you already have in place to cut down the budget.
+Even event management Southern California will ask you what you already have in place to cut down the budget.